badal-io/airflow2-local-ci-cd/README.md

         ./tests/airflow bash

-  - To run an Airflow command:
+  - To run an Airflow command within the environment, spin up an Ops container with a bash sessioin, then execute a command:

-        run a bash session (command above) and execute an Airflow command, example: `airflow dags list`
+    example:

+        airflow dags list

   - To launch a python session in Airflow: